UE5 Screen Space Particle Dissolve

 Screen Space Bounds

-I actually experimented with triangle-based spawning, but the particle placement ends up uneven - not as smooth or clean.
-The bounds projection method gives more consistent distribution, which looks better when the effect plays out.
+I experimented with spawning directly from mesh triangles, but the particle placement ends up uneven depending on vertex density.
+The screen-space bounds method gives more consistent distribution.

 Assets & Integration